sodadata/docs/soda/quick-start-databricks-pipeline.md

 The instructions below offer Data Scientists an example of how to execute Soda Checks Language (SodaCL) checks for data quality within a Databricks pipeline that handles data which trains a machine learning (ML) model.

-For context, this guide demonstrates a Data Scientist working with Human Resources data to build a prediction or forecast model for employee attrition.
+For context, this guide demonstrates a Data Scientist working with Human Resources data to build a forecast model for employee attrition.
 The Data Scientist uses a Databricks notebook to gather data from SQL-accessible dataset, transforms the data into the correct format for their ML model, then uses the data to train the model.

 Though they do not have direct access to the data to be able to resolve issues themselves, the Data Scientist can use Soda to detect data quality issues before the data model trains on poor-quality data.
 The pipeline the Data Scientist creates includes various SodaCL checks embedded at two stages in the pipeline: after data ingestion and after data transformation.
 At the end of the process, the pipeline stores the checks' metadata in a Databricks table which feeds into a data quality dashboard.
 The Data Scientist utilizes Databricks workflows to schedule this process on a daily basis.